What is a site investigation?

 - The mechanical properties, such as strength and compressibility of different soil or rock strata, and

 - Other specific information, when needed, such as the chemical composition of the groundwater, and the characteristics of foundations of the adjacent structure.

 Site investigation should be organized to obtain all possible information toward a thorough understanding of the subsurface condition and probably foundation behavior.

 Background Information before Subsurface Investigation

-Before actual field investigation is started, information should, whenever possible, be collected on:
+Before actual field investigation is started, the information should, whenever possible, be collected on: